pradsgit/nano-vllm/README.md

 # nano-vLLM

-A minimal implementation of vLLM's core inference optimizations, built from scratch to understand modern LLM serving.
+A minimal implementation of vLLM's v1 architecture core inference optimizations, built from scratch to understand modern LLM serving.

 ## Why?